 The Company offers certain eligible employees the ability to participate in a non-qualified deferred compensation plan.
-The mutual funds held by the Company that are associated with this plan are classified as restricted trading securities.
-Additionally, the Company holds certain money market funds that are classified as marketable securities.
-These securities are not included in the available-for-sale securities table above but are included in marketable securities in the consolidated balance sheets.
+The Company holds money market funds and mutual funds, held by the Company that are associated with this plan which are classified as restricted trading securities.
+Additionally, the Company holds certain money market funds that are classified as marketable equity securities.
+These securities are not included in the available-for-sale securities table above, but are included in marketable securities in the consolidated balance sheets.

 Unrealized gains and unrealized temporary losses on investments classified as available-for-sale are included within accumulated other comprehensive loss in the consolidated balance sheets.
 Upon realization, those amounts are reclassified from accumulated other comprehensive loss to interest and marketable securities income, net in the consolidated statements of income.
-As of December 31, 2023, the Company held for investment corporate bonds and U.S. government agency obligations with a fair value of \$313.5 million, which are classified as available-for-sale marketable securities and have been in a continuous unrealized loss position for more than 12 months.
-The unrealized losses related to these securities were \$4.9 million and are included in accumulated other comprehensive loss as of December 31, 2023.
+As of December 31, 2023 December 31, 2024, the Company held for investment corporate bonds and U.S. government agency obligations with a fair value of \$313.5 million \$14.4 million, which are classified as available-for-sale marketable securities and have been in a continuous unrealized loss position for more than 12 months.
+The unrealized losses related to these securities were \$4.9 million insignificant and are included in accumulated other comprehensive loss as of December 31, 2023 December 31, 2024.
 The unrealized losses are attributable to changes in interest rates.
-Based on the evaluation of available evidence, the Company does not believe any unrealized losses represent other than temporary impairments.
+Based on the evaluation of available evidence, the Company does not believe any portion of the unrealized losses represent other than temporary impairments. loss is due to credit losses.